People with diabetes are at a greater risk for eye disease.

-There are many different eye diseases that can plague the diabetic; the list is long, however; this article will focus on three particularly serious eye problems: cataracts, glaucoma, and retinopathy.
+There are many different eye diseases that can plague the diabetic; this article will focus on three particularly serious eye problems: cataracts, glaucoma, and retinopathy.

-Diabetics are 60% more likely to get cataracts; and at a younger age than people without diabetes.
+Diabetics are 60% more likely to get cataracts, and often at a younger age than people without diabetes.
 Poor control of blood sugar speeds it up so tight control over your blood sugar and regular eye doctor visits are most important.

-Cataracts are cloudy areas that develop within the eye lens, thereby blocking light to the retina where images are processed, and making it harder to see.
-They don’t cause symptoms like pain, redness or tearing, and some might stay small enough to not affect your eyesight at all.
+Cataracts are cloudy areas that develop within the eye lens, blocking light to the retina where images are processed and making it harder to see.
+They don’t cause symptoms like pain, redness or tearing.
+Some might even stay small enough to not affect your eyesight at all.

 Large, thick cataracts are generally removed via surgery.

-People with diabetes are 40% more likely to get glaucoma, and the longer you have diabetes, your chances become greater.
+People with diabetes are 40% more likely to get glaucoma, and the longer you have diabetes the greater your chances are.
 Glaucoma usually has no symptoms, but it can cause bright halos or colored rings around lights.
-Left untreated, it can cause an increase in eye pressure damaging the optic nerve and resulting in vision loss and blindness.
+Left untreated, it can cause an increase in eye pressure damaging the optic nerve.
+This can result in vision loss and blindness.

 Glaucoma can be diagnosed by your ophthalmologist performing these five exams: tonometry (measuring the pressure in your eye), gonioscopy (inspecting your eye’s drainage angle), ophthalmoscopy (inspecting the optic nerve), a field vision test which tests your peripheral vision, and pachymetry, which measures the thickness of your cornea.